wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    </pre>

 <a name="State"></a>

-   ### State management
+## State management

    Although AWS manages state with CloudFormation, to be cloud-agnostic, Terraform users needs to manage state (using Terraform features).

    `terraform apply` generates <strong>.tfstate</strong> files (containing JSON) to persist the state of runs by mapping resource IDs to their data.
+In addition to the terraform program version, the file contains a <strong>serial</strong> number to increment every time the file itself changes.

-   PROTIP: CAUTION: tfstate files can contain secrets, so delete them before git add.
+   PROTIP: CAUTION: tfstate files can contain secrets, so .gitignore and delete them before git add.

 1. In the <tt>.gitignore</tt> file are files generated during processing, so don't need to persist in a repository: